Christy Remey Chin

-Editor in Chief, The California Sunday Magazine
+Co-Founder and Editor in Chief, California Pop-Up Magazine Productions

-Founder, Texas Tribune
+Co-Founder, American Journalism Project and Founder, Texas Tribune